sap-linuxlab/community.sap_install/roles/sap_ha_install_anydb_ibmdb2/README.md

 These are listed in the default variables file, but commented-out to enforce the required variables:
 - [**sap_ha_install_anydb_ibmdb2** default parameters](defaults/main.yml)

+## Requirements and Dependencies

+This Ansible Role is applicable to IBM Db2 11.5.8 and later, where the

+### Target host - Infrastructure Platforms

+Applicable for:

+- Amazon Web Services
+- Google Cloud
+- Microsoft Azure

+### Target host - Operating System requirements

+Designed for Linux operating systems, e.g. RHEL (7.x and 8.x) and SLES (15.x).

 ## Execution

 Sample Ansible Playbook Execution: